 Every 20 minutes, Operation ASHA’s tablets use their SIM cards to encrypt and send patient data to an Electronic Medical Record System.
 This system is web-based and is available through the Internet, at the click of a button.

-The EMR also collates the data in various formats designed by different Government authorities and Operation ASHA.
-Thus, the National Manager is able to access reports for the entire Intervention Area and use them to analyze, improve and make policy and take budgeting decisions.
-The provincial and district level also have the same capacity, but for their own areas.
-The field supervisor can look at the data for his area and analyze and improve the performance of field staff.
-The field staff examines the data of individual patients, analyzes their behavior and ensures high adherence and treatment success rate.
+The EMR collates data in various formats designed both by Government authorities and Operation ASHA.
+Thus, the National Manager is able easily to access reports for the entire Intervention Area and use them to analyze, improve, and make policy/budgeting decisions.
+The provincial and district level also have the same capacity within their province/district.
+The field supervisor can also look at the data for his area to analyze and improve the performance of field staff.
+The field staff can examine the data of individual patients, analyzing their behavior to help ensure high adherence and treatment success rate.

-Thus, whereas a field supervisor can see the progress of an individual patient and whether the patient has taken the dose on a given day, and the time at which the dose was taken, the National Director can see the progress of the overall program.
-This is a capability which has been envisaged, devised and implemented for the first time.
+Thus, whereas a field supervisor can see the progress of an individual patient and whether (or at what time) the patient has taken the dose on a given day, the National Director can see the progress of the overall program.
+Operation ASHA is the first to develop and implement such capabilities.

 Discussions are continuing with many other organizations in half a dozen countries for replication of EMR, eCompliance and other technologies of Operation ASHA.
 EMR has been designed to handle millions of subjects spread across the world.